Mental Health Matters Brochures:

 If you or someone in your family needs mental health services, call the Mental Health Call Center at:

-Welcome to the Santa Clara County’s Mental Health Department's Website.
-In partnering with clients, families and communities to create culturally competent opportunities for Hope, Wellness and Recovery, the Santa Clara County Mental Health Department is committed to serving, improving and making a difference in the lives of Santa Clara County residents diagnosed with mental illness.
-Recovery from mental illness is a realistic goal and the Santa Clara County Mental Health Department supports individuals and families in achieving this goal.
+Welcome to the Santa Clara County Mental Health Department's Website.
+In partnering with clients, families and communities to create culturally competent opportunities for Hope, Wellness and Recovery, the Mental Health Department (MHD) is committed to serving, improving and making a difference in the lives of Santa Clara County residents diagnosed with mental illness.
+Recovery from mental illness is a realistic goal and the Mental Health Department supports individuals and families in achieving this goal.

 This Website is a tool to help meet your mental health issues.
 This Website has been created for clients, family members, organizations and individuals to help on your journey to rehabilitation and recovery.

 Recent Publication of the FY13-14 External Quality Review Organization Report

 In early December 2013, APS Healthcare, California’s External Quality Organization (CAEQRO) conducted their review of our Medi-Cal Specialty Mental Health Services Waiver Program.
 This review was conducted in accordance with the Medicaid Managed Care regulations mandating that the Department of Health Care Services (DHCS) provide an annual external quality review of the quality, outcomes, timeliness of services, and access to services provided by Mental Health Plans (MHPs).
 In reviewing for aspects of care – emphasizing access, timeliness, quality, and outcomes – CAEQRO customized each review in FY13-14 based upon the issues and recommendations outlined in the FY13-14 CAEQRO.

 The Final Report reflecting the findings and recommendations from the FY13-14 External Quality Review of the MHP can be found here.

 Recent Publication of the MHSA Audit Report (August 2013)